-If you share a view with another project, any project-specific fields are not shown in the receiving project.
+When you share a view with another project, any project-specific fields are not shown in the receiving project.
+You can select the Share view as global template option.

 Plan User Guide 2.3 Viewsets

 Send view (Demo 2312) to Users Search for a user Send to Users No users selected Projects No projects selected Remove all Cancel Share view as global template.